Ky-Want/fs-journal/quizzes/week01.md

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+Most of our code is stored in <div></div> tags.
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+Unordered list: <ul>
+Ordered list: <ol>
+and Description: list <li>
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The flex property sets how a flex item will grow or shrink to fit in its container.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+The properties that affect the size of a box model are the width, the height, the padding, the border, and the margin.
 ```